Devadoothan: Production

 In 2000, Sibi discussed collaborating on a film with producer Siyad Kokker and revisited the Devadoothan story.
 The screenplay was reworked, shifting the setting from a boarding school to a college and adding a parallel love story between two college students through whom the spirit communicates.
 Initially, the makers intended to cast newcomers, and R. Madhavan, then a television actor, was approached for the role of the young lover.
 However, Madhavan was already committed to Mani Ratnam's Alai Payuthey (2000).
 While searching for other actors, Mohanlal heard the story from Kokker and expressed interest in playing the lead.
 This led Sibi and Paleri to rewrite the screenplay to accommodate Mohanlal, resulting in the final version of Devadoothan.

 Vineeth Kumar experienced fear of dogs on set during the filming of the death scene of Maheshwar where he got bitten during the second take as his co-star Murali was angry about the stunt.

 The film was set against the backdrop of Ooty.

 Soundtrack

-The film's songs were composed by Vidyasagar and all lyrics were penned by Kaithapram Damodaran Namboothiri (except the Tyagaraja song "Entharo Mahanubhavulu").
-The traditional Tyagaraja Pancharatna Kriti "Entharo Mahanu" (composed in Shree Raga) was re-mixed with a western classical composition for the film.
-Vidyasagar won the Kerala State Film Award for Best Music Director for the film.
-The soundtrack was released by the music label Satyam Audios.
+The music for the film was composed by Vidyasagar, with lyrics by Kaithapram Damodaran Namboothiri, except for the Tyagaraja composition "Entharo Mahanubhavulu".
+The traditional Pancharatna Kriti, composed in the Shree raga, was remixed with a Western classical piece for the film.
+Vidyasagar won the Kerala State Film Award for Best Music Director for his work.
+The soundtrack was released by Satyam Audios.